JavierGonzalez/BMP/README.md

 * Automatic testing.
 * Absolute power corrupts absolutely.

+## FAQ

+#### What is the intention behind the BMP?

+- To extend Nakamoto Consensus in pre-consensus phase.
+- To discover Nakamoto Consensus more precisely, not just via block signals but also via chat and polling.
+- To facilitate coordination of Nakamoto Consensus.
+- To empower miners to realize the Bitcoin whitepaper vision for global adoption and a freer world.

+#### How does the BMP work?

+The BMP is a protocol, an on-chain system and a web interface.
+It listens to Bitcoin blocks to calculate the exact proportional hashpower of each BCH address, according to the coinbase signal.
+The actions work like a decentralized modern social network (like [memo.cash](https://memo.cash)), and permit miners to chat and vote in polls.

+#### How are non-BCH SHA256 miners excluded?

+BMP activity is easily filtered by blockchain or connected to BCH blockchain only.
+Further, the exact proportional hashpower of a BMP user is calculated from the last 4,032 blocks — the preceding 28 days.
+Therefore, miners must demonstrate skin in the game before participating in the BMP.

+#### Is the BMP pre-consensus process binding?

+Today BMP extends Nakamoto Consensus in a pre-consensus phase.
+The BMP permits miners to coordinate their actions (Nakamoto Consensus) with a perfect signal-to-noise ratio.
+The BMP provides a communication channel that did not previously exist.
+In this way, it adds enormous value.

+In the future, the BMP protocol can be implemented in the nodes, for example, to execute the setting of pre-defined parameters in the consensus phase.

+#### How is this any different from a miner issuing a public statement?

+There are many differences, including the following

+- With the BMP, you can verify "beyond all doubt" the amount of hashpower associated with each action.
+- All BMP actions are signed on-chain "forever".
+- The BMP allows miners to talk and vote with hashpower with the comfort and depth of a modern social network, including via live chat and vote polling.
+- The BMP allows all miners to participate, even the smallest ones.
+Not just pools.
+- The BMP also allows the delegation of an arbitrary percentages of hashpower to any BCH address.

+These are all significant innovations introduced by the BMP for the first time that can make a difference.

+#### What is the root problem the BMP is trying to solve?

+The root problem is mostly a political one: a group of humans have to agree beforehand, and then act together, without the existence of a central authority.

+It is a political problem and the solution initially can only be through dialogue and diplomacy.

+Pre-consensus exists before consensus.
+It happens first.
+Only when pre-consensus exists, can consensus take place.

+#### What is delegation and how does that add value?

+There are actions that allow a percentage of your own hashpower to be assigned to a different address for use in the BMP chat and voting functions.
+The BMP respects this voluntary decision of the miner with accuracy.
+This is possible for the first time thanks to the BMP.

+#### How does this compare to a foundation?

+The BMP can be considered a "shareholder meeting” or a foundation.
+But it will be an on-chain foundation and, therefore, indestructible and stable in the long-term.

+Foundations instantiated by permission of nation-states are subject to national laws, legal processes and human politicking.
+They can be legally corrupted.
+But the BMP only recognizes proof-of-work.
+The BMP is as resistant to the interference of legacy middlemen, such as nation-states, as the Bitcoin Cash blockchain itself.

+#### How can I as a non-miner signal support for the BMP and encourage miners to use it?

+Inform yourself by reading the information below.
+Share this information widely.
+Encourage miners to participate.

 ## More Information
 - [Why Bitcoin Cash Needs the BMP?](https://read.cash/@JavierGonzalez/why-bitcoin-cash-need-the-bmp-1a6ab975)
 - [为什么比特币现金需要BMP系统?](https://read.cash/@JavierGonzalez/bmp-6bc8ea63)